Leading Structural Biology Outsourcing Services

 Recombinant Proteins For Drug Discovery

-Highly purified crystallization-grade proteins are essential for any structural biology and drug discovery project.
+Highly purified crystallization-grade proteins are essential for any structural biology, protein structure and drug discovery services project.
 Our comprehensive catalog features high-purity drug-target recombinant proteins expressed and purified to the highest standards in our protein lab.
 These proteins have undergone rigorous characterization using biophysical methods and other methods.

 high purity proteins

-Our workflows enable us to deliver hundreds of protein crystal and NMR structures annually for various early-stage drug discovery projects.
+Our services workflow enables us to deliver hundreds of protein X-ray and NMR structures annually for various early-stage drug discovery projects.
 Since our establishment in 2006, we have successfully solved thousands of protein structures and submitted more than 500 disclosable structures to the Protein Data Bank (PDB).
 We have also contributed to numerous publications in high-ranking journals, including seven papers in Nature between 2021 and 2024.

 When you entrust your structural biology and drug discovery project to our company, you can expect: